 - Engaging with civil society organizations to improve workers’ livelihood

-The FLA’s transparent reports give MEC members assurance about where and how MEC Label products are made, and holds us accountable to our social responsibility program.
+The FLA’s transparent reports gives you assurance about where and how MEC Label products are made, and holds us accountable to our social responsibility program.
 Each year, the FLA randomly selects factories in the MEC Label supply chain to audit; MEC also does an annual self-assessment as part of our membership requirements with the FLA.
 Along with all the audits and accreditation, the Fair Labor Association offers a third-party perspective and supports MEC as we drive toward the highest standards for protecting human rights throughout our supply chain.

 Next steps with FLA